sassoftware/quickstart-sas-viya-gcp/README.md

 <a name=zipfilepath></a>
 ### Path to SAS License Zip File
 The DeploymentDataLocation parameter refers to the path to the SAS license zip file that was included with the Software Order Email (SOE), and subsequently uploaded to a storage bucket.
-You need the name of the bucket as well as any embedded folders (if any) to construct the path to the SAS license zip file.
+You need the name of the bucket as well as any embedded folders (if any) to construct the path to the SAS license ZIP file.
 The path consists of the following:
 ```
 gs://<bucket_name>/<path>/<license_file>.zip